 - ✓ Continue taking all of your prescribed medications as you normally would on the day of surgery. - ✓ Refrain from taking aspirin, vitamin E, or ibuprofen products for ten days prior to surgery, provided you have not been placed on it for medical purposes.

-If a doctor has placed you on aspirin therapy, please continue to take it. - ✓ Refrain from alcohol and natural supplements for four days prior to surgery. - ✓ Be well rested and eat a good breakfast on the morning of surgery. - ✓ Plan on spending a long time with us for your surgery. - ✓ Have someone available to drive you home after the surgery. - ✓ Refrain from exercise for a week or two after surgery - ✓ Ask any questions you may have.
+✓ If a doctor has placed you on aspirin therapy or any type of blood thinner, please continue to take it.

+- ✓ Refrain from alcohol and natural supplements for four days prior to surgery. - \checkmark Be well rested and eat a good breakfast on the day of surgery. - \checkmark If you surgery is in the afternoon feel free to have a nice lunch - \checkmark Plan on spending 2 to 3 hours with us for your surgery. - ✓ Have someone available to drive you home after the surgery if you feel the area is close enough to the eye and the bandage may hinder your vision - ✓ Refrain from exercise for a week or two after surgery - \checkmark Plan to have a bandage over the wound until the sutures are removed. - ✓ Expect swelling, bruising and minor discomfort after the procedure - \checkmark Ask any questions you may have.